sivanhavkin/Entelgia/DEMO_CONSCIOUS_DIALOGUE.md

 ---

-> For more conversation demos or test scripts, see `/examples` or open a new discussion.
+> For more conversation demos or test scripts, open a new discussion.